 - Select Committee.
 Find a group of three or more people who represent experts in the fields of your thesis.
 For example, don't pick an English professor to be on your computer science committee.
 Remember the 2/3 rule: the committee needs at least two people who are tenure track at OSU (associate professor, professor, emeritus professor, etc.).

 - Submit Thesis Proposal.
-Turn in a single page thesis proposal (proposal guidelines PDF), signed by your mentor, to the UHC main office.
+Prepare and submit a thesis proposal via webform (recommended) or turn in a single page thesis proposal (proposal guidelines PDF), signed by your mentor, to the UHC main office.
 This can be done at any time, and if you change your thesis, you can turn in a new proposal.

 - Research.
 Every project requires a lot of research.
 Start it early so you know as much about your project and your field as you can.
 Early research saves a lot of time in the long run and will avoid mistakes in the thesis.